rcheng15jhu/plenum/docs/SRS.md

 information related to my availability.

-* As someone who frequently has to schedule multiple distinct events with other people, I need this application to include a way to include a default availability schedule so that I can submit my availability more conveniently.
+* As someone who frequently has to schedule multiple distinct events with other people, I need this application to include a way to save at least one calendar representing my schedule, so that I can submit my availability more conveniently.

 * As someone who frequently has to schedule multiple distinct events with other people, I need this application to store many different calendars for me, so that I can submit